 There are sharks in Aruba, and Aruba sharks are only found further in the ocean water.
 People partaking in boat rides should be careful not to dive in some of the shark locations.
 They are not on the beaches for those feeling weary of their presence.

 While you won't find Uber or other ride-sharing companies in Aruba (all taxis are government-regulated), it's fairly easy to flag down a taxi, especially in popular tourist areas.

-What are the mobile network operators and internet service providers in Aruba
+What are the mobile network operators and internet service providers in Aruba?

-list of networks operators in Aruba
+list of network operators in Aruba

 and also details about each of them.